Warrior Nun (TV series): Cancellation and film

-On December 13, 2022, creator Simon Barry revealed on Twitter that Netflix would not be renewing Warrior Nun for a third season, thanking the fans for the love showed to the cast and production team.
+On December 13, 2022, creator Simon Barry revealed on Twitter that Netflix would not be renewing Warrior Nun for a third season due to low viewership, thanking the fans for the love showed to the cast and production team.
 Fans responded on social media, with many seeing the decision as part of a trend of discontinuing female-led shows with queer representation, known colloquially as the trope "Cancel Your Gays".
 Within days a grassroots fan-led campaign began to advocate for the reversal of the cancellation and renewal of the show, or for Netflix to sell the rights of the show to another streaming platform.
 A fan created petition on Change.org was set up in response to the cancellation by Netflix and as of January 15, 2023, has gained over 123,000 signatures.

 Paul Tassi of Forbes wrote: "Netflix Cancels 'Warrior Nun,' Its Highest Audience-Scored Series Ever, For Reasons".
 Tassi pointed out that "Warrior Nun is a unique case in that Season 2 is the singular best-scored season of a show in Netflix history, according to Rotten Tomatoes metrics."
 Mike Bedard of Looper.com suggested that "there are very good reasons why other streamers would be wise to give "Warrior Nun another shot."
 In response to the fan-led campaign to bring the show back, Bedard said "For another streamer to pick it up would be a no-brainer.
 It would be an instant way to build up some good karma amongst fans and could even lead to new subscribers, which is what all these platforms need to finally turn a profit."

-Barry stated on June 28, 2023, that the series had been revived, crediting the fan support in helping making it happen.
-Netflix was not involved in its revival.
+Barry stated on June 28, 2023, that the series had been revived, crediting the fan support in helping make it happen, but that Netflix was not involved in its revival.
 Barry posted a link to the website WarriorNunSaved.com showing a countdown to August 15, 2023.
 Executive producer Dean English confirmed on August 15 that the storyline of the series would continue in a trilogy of feature films and also teased a universe based on the series.

+In April 2025, creator Barry shared an update stating that "the company [Productivity Media] that owns the movie rights has done nothing" and that it "may not exist anymore as the ceo [William Santor] died".
+It was also reported that the company was being investigated for mismanaging funds.